How to silence disc brakes: 9 ways to fix squeaking disc brakes

 Mountain biker riding through mud

-Expect some noise if you're riding in filthy conditions. - Andy Lloyd
+Expect some noise if you're riding in filthy conditions.
+Andy Lloyd

-Unfortunately, we live far from a perfect world.
+Unfortunately, we live in far from a perfect world.
 Even when your brakes are aligned optimally, you can still experience some noise from them if you’ve ridden through water, grit or mud and it finds its way onto the pads.

-The tolerances of road bike disc brakes are much tighter than their mountain biking counterparts.
+The tolerances of road bike disc brakes are much tighter than their mountain bike counterparts.
 There is far less margin for error and sometimes, try as you might, you may still experience some noise.